ljtill/bicep-cluster-api/README.md

 # Cluster API

-This repository provides the source code for setting up Cluster API on Microsoft Azure using Terraform and Flux: You can use this repository to create a fully automated and scalable workflow for deploying and managing Kubernetes clusters on Azure.
+This repository provides the source code for setting up Cluster API on Microsoft Azure using Bicep and Flux: You can use this repository to create a fully automated and scalable workflow for deploying and managing Kubernetes clusters on Azure.

 The purpose of the repository is to:

-- Deploy the management cluster with Terraform
+- Deploy the management cluster with Bicep
 - Bootstrap it with Flux to pull in the Kubernetes manifests and apply them
 - Install Cluster API on top of the management cluster
 - Start deploying additional AKS clusters using Cluster API